-The requisition amount ($7.8 million proposed for 2018-2019) will be divided by the total assessed value of all properties in the Islands Trust Area, (except Bowen Island) to develop a mill rate (the amount of tax payable per $1,000 of the assessed value of the property).
+The requisition amount ($7.94 million for 2019-2020) will be divided by the total assessed value of all properties in the Islands Trust Area, (except Bowen Island) to develop a mill rate (the amount of tax payable per $1,000 of the assessed value of the property).
 The same mill rate is applied to every taxpayer in all local trust areas.

 The classification of each property also affects the tax rate.
 In local trust areas, properties classified as residential, farm and recreation pay the same rate.
 Properties classified as business, managed forest, utilities and light and major industry pay more, based on multiples set by the Province.